Project Update - July 29, 2022 (PDF).

 To receive project updates via email or text, sign up using the E-newsletter/SMS subscription form on the right.

-Metropolitan Council Environmental Services (MCES), operator of the metro-area wastewater collection and treatment system, is making improvements to aging and deteriorating regional sanitary sewer facilities that serve homes and businesses near the Bass Lake Road and Vagabond Lane intersection in Maple Grove.
-Work includes rehabilitation of the regional sanitary sewer pipe in two phases occurring between summer 2022 and fall 2023.
+Metropolitan Council Environmental Services (MCES), operator of the metro-area wastewater collection and treatment system, is making improvements to aging and deteriorating regional sanitary sewer facilities that serve homes and businesses near the Bass Lake Road and Vagabond Lane North intersection in Maple Grove.
+Work includes rehabilitation of the regional sanitary sewer pipe in two phases occurring between 2022 and 2024.

-The first phase is located southeast of Vagabond Lane and 70th Place North.
-Work will include putting a new pipe inside an existing pipe using a process called slip-lining to improve pipe strength.
-Construction is expected to take about three months between spring and fall 2022.
-Restoration is expected to take place in fall 2022.
+The first phase is complete and was located southeast of Vagabond Lane and 70th Place North.
+Work included putting a new pipe inside an existing pipe using a process called slip-lining to improve pipe strength.
+Construction lasted several weeks.
+Restoration began in fall 2022 and will be completed in spring 2023.

-The second phase is located along 72nd Avenue North between Vagabond Lane and the cul-de-sac.
-The construction process for this site has yet to be determined but is anticipated to occur in spring to fall 2023.
-Restoration is expected to occur in fall 2023.
+The second phase is located along 72nd Avenue North between Vagabond Lane North and 73rd Place North.
+The construction process for this site has yet to be determined but is anticipated to occur in 2024.
+Restoration is expected to occur in 2024 and spring 2025.

 What to Expect